-503. Expository Preaching.
-In this course plans and methods of exposition are studied, with a brief historical survey of expository preaching.
-The several types of expository sermons are studied and reports before the class are required.
-Written sermons are presented for critical analysis by the professor.
-Prescribed, second year, first semester, two hours.
-Professor Armerding.
+503a.
+Advanced Expository Preaching.
+Instruction in the plans and methods of exposition.
+Numerous types of expository sermons are surveyed and actual expository sermon outlines are presented for critical analysis by the Professor.
+Lectures are given covering the proper fulfillment of sermonic procedure.
+Course 503b required to complete credit.
+Prescribed, third year, fall semester, two hours.
+Professor Evans.